IS THE JUNGFRAU PASS WORTH IT? REVIEW + TIPS

 The Jungfrau Region is one of the most spectacular regions in Switzerland.
 I do not say it lightly – as a Switzerland addict, I have spent many, many months in the country – so take my word for granted if I say, the region is a must-see in Switzerland :).

-Located in the canton (state) of Bernese Oberland, this region is one of the most visited destinations in Switzerland – it is littered with different railways to help explore its enchanting beauty.
+Located in the canton (state) of Bern in the Bernese Oberland, this region is one of the most visited destinations in Switzerland – it is littered with different railways to help explore its enchanting beauty.

 Unless you know some handy tips and tricks, it can be hard to explore Switzerland on a budget.
 That’s where this Jungfrau Pass review comes in.
 Here you will find everything you need to know about the travel card that will take you through the majestic Jungfrau Region at a reasonable fee.

 - The Jungfrau Pass is a travel pass you can purchase online or on the spot.

 - It allows you to use the trains, cable cars/funiculars, and services of the Jungfrau Bahn (Jungfrau Railways) without any extra costs.